 What’s does this look like for Predictive Maintenance for Assets though?
 Well, the answer is that it’s not entirely different.
 Rather than producing a 360-degree view of a customer, we are looking at an asset, but you can still strive to build a complete picture.
 For example:

 Instead of the Why before, the U completes the picture!
 It is only complete when you have developed an understanding of the data elements that you have.
 Without the option to directly ask an asset about its opinions, we lean even more heavily on the advanced algorithms to uncover hidden insights.
-(Find out more about if the data you have is enough for a predictive maintenance project here).

 Similar to the customer experience applications, you don’t need all the data to get results.
 And similar to customer experience the data need not all be in easily accessible formats.
 Maintenance logs and asset histories are very often recorded in an unstructured way.
 The great news is that this part of the Predictive Analytics world, is ready-built, and ready-tested in other industries.
 Algorithms have been developed to mine unstructured, free text data, and extract meaningful insights rapidly, and are being used extensively.